What is SIDS ?

 Babies with one or more of these

-have an increased risk to be affected by Sudden Infant Death Syndrome.
+have an increased risk of being affected by Sudden Infant Death Syndrome.

 - was overweight during pregnancy